EconomyLens.com

 Related

-However, Labour’s drubbing by the anti-EU Reform UK party in recent local elections and critical reactions to a trade deal agreed this week with India could lead London to take a more cautious approach, The Guardian reported.
+However, Labour’s drubbing by the anti-EU Reform UK party in recent local elections and critical reaction to a trade deal agreed this week with India could lead London to take a more cautious approach, The Guardian reported.
 Despite the potential for domestic criticism, Starmer suggested to the paper that the UK was prepared to align with the EU on food standards as part of the deal, saying: “We do not want to lower our standards on food.
-I think that British people are proud of the high standards that we have, and we want to maintain those standards.”
-He added that the government would take a “serious, pragmatic” approach to talks.
+I think that British people are proud of the high standards that we have, and we want to maintain those standards,” he said, adding the government would take a “serious, pragmatic” approach to talks.

 Significantly, he accepted that the European Court of Justice would be involved in resolving disputes, pointing out that it already has a role as part of the existing agreement that deals with Northern Ireland.